gokulmpg/LinearRegression/README.md

-# LinearRegression
+# LinearRegression is a machine learning model which uses Linear relationship between the independent and dependent variable..
 simple linear regression on the dataset using Scikit Learning package for advertisement data set